Loosemond/Economy/README.md

 # Economy
-its just a projetc for me learn python
+its just a project for me learn python